inem/make-handbook/modern-make-handbook-en.md

 	git checkout HEAD -- db/schema.rb
 ```

-Make prints each command before executing it, so the aoutput is a bit verbose:
+Make prints each command before executing it, so the output is a bit verbose:

 ```
 $: make db